owocki/pytrader/readme.md

 My test portfolio was initialized with a 1 BTC deposit, and after 2 months and 23,413 trades,  exited with 0.955 BTC.
 The system paid 2.486 BTC in fees to poloniex.

 The code is not perfect.
 This was a pre-product/market-fit side project.
 Please feel free to open an _Issue_ if you do not understand something.
+CALL TO ACTION -- Get this trader to profitability.
+[A strategy is being fleshed out here](https://github.com/owocki/pytrader/issues/1).

 ## Deployment